Yawalapiti: History

 The first historical contact between the Yawalapiti and Europeans occurred in 1887, when they had been visited by Karl von den Steinen's expedition.
 In this period, they were located in the high course of the Tuatuari river, in a region between lagoons and quagmires identified by the Yawalapiti as a small farm.
 The German anthropologist's impression of these Indians was that of poverty, a people who had insufficient food to offer visitors.

+The tribe faced severe challenges during COVID-19: Watatakalu Yawalapiti, a Chief of the tribe, notably lost eight direct family members to the pandemic.

 Traditional rituals

 The Quarup or Kuarup ritual is performed to honour the dead tribe members.
 It is held together with neighbouring tribes.